 Back to Year 9 Options

 You have to study for GCSEs in English Language, English Literature, Mathematics, Combined Science and Spanish.
-You will also have lessons in PE which are non-examined.
+You will also have lessons in PE and PSHRE which are non-examined.

 English literature & language